mcguinlu/thesis/viva-prep/questions.md

 * **Which aspects of your work do you intend to publish – and where?**

-    * Chapter 2 is published -
+    * Chapter 2 is published - Journal of Open Source Software
     * Chapter 5 is available from medRxiv and under consideration at International Journal of Epidemiology.
     * Chapter 6 - probably won't publish.
-    * Chapter 7 - plan is to combine it with systematic review and publish as a case study of the new tool.
+    * Chapter 7 - plan is to combine it with the systematic review and publish as a case study of the new tool.

 * **Summarise your key findings.**